CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

         WARNING: The Python readline extension was not compiled.
 Missing the GNU readline lib?
         WARNING: The Python sqlite3 extension was not compiled.
 Missing the SQLite3 lib?

-2. Install the required version of Python via `pyenv`, and _remember to enable it as a shared library_:
+2. Install the required version of Python via `pyenv`, and _remember to enable it as a shared library_ so Theano can call into it:

    ```bash
    PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 2.7.15